rails/rails/guides/source/testing.md

 $ SELENIUM_REMOTE_URL=http://localhost:4444/wd/hub bin/rails test:system
 ```

-If your application in test is running remote too, e.g. within a Docker
+If your application is remote, e.g. within a Docker
 container, Capybara needs more input about how to [call remote
 servers](https://github.com/teamcapybara/capybara#calling-remote-servers).